phaustin/Problem-Solving-with-Python/notebooks/index.md

 # Problem Solving with Python

+This is a fork of [Problem Solving with Python](https://github.com/professorkazarinoff/Problem-Solving-with-Python-37-Edition) by that uses the [jupyter-book](https://jupyterbook.org/intro.html) platform.

 If you like this book, please consider purchasing a hard copy version on amazon.com.

 ## Overview